fostergreenwood/metric-dimension/README.md

 # Metric Dimension

-This repository contains code that accompanies the preprint:
+This repository contains code that accompanies the article

 Briana Foster-Greenwood and Christine Uhl.
-Metric dimension of a diagonal family of generalized Hamming graphs, *Submitted* (2022).
-URL: [arXiv:2208.01519](https://arxiv.org/abs/2208.01519)
+Metric Dimension of a Direct Product of Three Complete Graphs, *Electronic Journal of Combinatorics*, **31 (2)** (2024), #P2.13.
+DOI: [https://doi.org/10.37236/12399](https://doi.org/10.37236/12399)

+and the preprint

+Briana Foster-Greenwood and Christine Uhl.
+Metric Dimension of a Direct Product of Three Complete Graphs: The Middle Cone Family, *In Preparation*, (2025).

-In particular, the code can be used to verify examples of resolving sets for generalized Hamming graphs $HG(n_1,n_2,n_3;3)$.
+In particular, the code can be used to verify examples of resolving sets for generalized Hamming graphs $HG(n_1,n_2,n_3;3)$, which are isomorphic to direct products of complete graphs $K_{n_1}\times K_{n_2}\times K_{n_3}$.

 ## Background

 ### The puzzle

-We begin with the puzzle from the introduction of [arXiv:2208.01519](https://arxiv.org/abs/2208.01519):
+We begin with the puzzle from the introduction of [doi.org/10.37236/12399](https://doi.org/10.37236/12399):

 > Consider an $m\times n$ chessboard with some cells occupied by **landmarks**.
 A landmark in cell $(i,j)$ **sees** all other cells that are in row $i$ or column $j$.
 Is it possible to place landmarks on the board so that each unoccupied cell is seen by a different (possibly empty) set of landmarks?
 What is the minimum number of landmarks required?
 What if the puzzle is played in higher dimensions on an $n_1\times \cdots\times n_r$ board, where a landmark  sees all other cells that share at least one coordinate with the landmark's cell?